opentrillo/install-k8s/README.md

 ### Pre Deployment Steps

-- Download All files from github.
+- Download All files of this repo from github.

+- Request access from info@trillo.io to download private dockerhub images.

+- Customize secrets for Redis
+  - using the command "openssl rand -base64 32", replace REDIS_SECRET in both files:
+    - secrets-redis.yaml
+    - deploy-redis.yaml

-- Customize secrets for mysql server.
+- Customize secrets for mysql server
+  - using the command "openssl rand -base64 32",replace MYSQL_PASSWORD in mysql-secrets.yaml

-- Obtain secrets of trillo runtime dockers.
+- Furnish secrets of your dockerhub account using https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/.
+  - replace DOCKER_CREDENTIALS in secrets-dh.yaml

 ### Create Deployment

-- Create a 3-nodes K8S cluster with 3vCPUs and approx. 8GB (equivalent
-  to the default GKE cluster.
+- (Use Console or Command-line) Create a 3-nodes k8s cluster with 3vCPUs and approx. 8GB (equivalent to the default GKE cluster.
+- Connect to the newly create cluster via command-line.
+  - Example:
+    ```shell
+    gcloud container clusters get-credentials standard-cluster-1 --zone us-central1-a --project project-trillort
+    ```

-- Run deploy-trillo.sh to deploy all templates.
+- Run deploy-trillo.sh to deploy the application.
 - The deployment will spin up containers for NFS servers, a MYSQL instance and trillo runtime containers.
-- A public ip address will be assigned to the rt instance where all apps are deployed and launched.
+- A public ip address will be assigned to the trillo-rt service where all apps are deployed and launched.

 ## OpenSource Licenses